anonymitysubmission0001/repo2/index.md

 # Mouthing examples

-Below we show some examples where the mouthing is used during signing.
+Below we show some examples where mouthing is used during signing.
 The words which are mouthed in the English translation are highlighted.

 * * *
 <table>